Managua Map, Nicaragua

 If you feel like you need some help to find your way in your destination city, you are in the right place.
 This Managua Map will certainly help you to seek out the best restaurants, clubs and sights in town.
 You want to know what is the best place for a walk?
 Or what you should be watching out for during your visit?
 Learn more about the best things to do in the city reading our travel tips and then get around in Managua with Travelgrove's map.
 While searching for places, you can also check some cheap flights or deals or you can take a look at our user's galleries about the city.
 We hope you will find our city map of Managua useful.
 Enjoy your trip and come back to share your travel experience about Managua!

-Managua Sightseeing
+Managua History

 Dancing is Managua’s favorite pastime, with the most prevalent being salsa dancing.
 Salsa bars are found all over the city, with most offering lessons to the interested tourist.
 Other popular music is Latin and American pop, meringue, and American rock.
-You will be able to find a club to show off your dance moves, no matter what style of music you prefer. read moreManagua History
+You will be able to find a club to show off your dance moves, no matter what style of music you prefer. read moreManagua Sightseeing

 Though work is still on, Managua has a moderately good tourism-infrastructure.
 Managua has an international airport with flights for domestic as well as international travel.
 Many international bus companies operate in this zone.
 Managua has excellent road network with local buses and taxis plying on them.
 Other than these two cheap means of transport, rental cars and minibuses are also available for travel.
 Since... read moreThings about Managua you may be interested in